iselasoria/launch-school/ls-md/rb101/arrays.md

 One example, as shown in the `sp-easy-2/sum_or_product` exercise, `Enumerable#inject` can be used as a more rubyist way of computing sums and products.

-This method can take a block and perform the given operaton for every item in the array.
+This method can take a block and perform the given operation for every item in the array.

 For example:
 ```